joseRamirez98/MovingAverageTemperature/README.md

 Tested with Python 3.7 on Mac OS X 10.14

 Requires external packages, so download a distribution of Anaconda to install necessary packages.
-Install the version Python 3.7 <a href="https://www.anaconda.com/distribution/">Click Here</a>
+Install the version <a href="https://www.anaconda.com/distribution/">Python 3.7</a>